Service & Downloads

 12.4 Further fees may apply if the Product returned (i) exhibits physical damage; (ii) misses any of the items originally included with the Product, including manuals, cables, racks, lock keys or any other item; (iii) requires additional work to make it good for resale.

-12.5 Any Products authorised for restocking will be returned to PHCEU at the Customer’s risk and expense.
+12.5 Any Products authorised for restocking will be returned to PHCEU at the Buyer’s risk and expense.

 12.6 PHCEU does not accept returns or exchanges of any customised Products.